Street life & work in 1877

 A photography first

 John Thomson’s pioneering images were made possible by the invention of the camera in the first half of the 19th century.
 His project to show Londoners’ lives was part of the beginning of social documentary photography.
-The pictures were posed, but Thomson still managed to capture the expressions and characters of the people in them – like these two, who sold donkey rides on Clapham Common.
+The pictures were posed, but Thomson still managed to capture the natural character of the people in them – like these two, who sold donkey rides on Clapham Common.

 A shoe-black and dramatic reader